HituziANDO/flat_ui_colors/README.md

 # flat_ui_colors

-This python script does scraping [Flat UI Colors website](https://flatuicolors.com/) and outputs the result as the source code files of some programming languages.
+This python script does scraping [Flat UI Colors website](https://flatuicolors.com/) and outputs the result as the source code files of the flat ui colors in some programming languages.

 ## Outputs of Scraping